DEFRA/nmp-migration/README.md

 # NMP Migration
-This directory contains migration scripts for the NMP project.
+This directory contains code associated with the migration tool for NMP